Begin your application to UNM's Infectious Diseases fellowship through ERAS. For more information contact Dr. N Mariam Salas at masalas@salud.unm.edu

 |

 Ms. Forsythe previously worked at UNM and was hired as the Fellowship Coordinator for both Infectious Diseases and Rheumatology.
 She graduated from Columbia Basin College with an Associate's Degree and transferred to Franciscan University of Steubenville where she graduated with a Bachelor's Degree in Marketing and minors in both Management and Music.
-Ms. Forsythe applied and was accepted to the Anderson School of Management at UNM in the Fall of 2021 and is pursuing a Master's in Project Management.
-Outside of UNM, Ms. Forsythe is a cantor and plays her viola for weddings and funerals and is a soprano in the chorus for Opera Southwest. |
+Ms. Forsythe completed a Master's in Project Management from Anderson School of Business from UNM in May 2023.
+Outside of working at UNM, Ms. Forsythe is a cantor and plays her viola for weddings and funerals and is a Certified Master Financial Coach. |

 |